arthurlt/bitcoin-prometheus-exporter/README.md

-# Bitcoin Core Prometheus Exporter
+# Dogecoin Core Prometheus Exporter

+# Forked version modified to work with dogecoin

 A [Prometheus] exporter for [Bitcoin Core] nodes written in python and packaged for running as a container.